 Course Requirement - Career and Technical Education (CTE)

-Districts may request a waiver of the Texas Administrative Code to offer a Career and Technical Education course for a credit length other than that specified in the code.
+Districts and Charter Schools may request a waiver of the Texas Administrative Code to offer a Career and Technical Education course for a credit length other than that specified in the code.

 Texas Virtual School Network (TxVSN Course Review)